 - Market Risk.
 The value of portfolio investments may decline.
-As a result, your investment in the Fund may decline in value and you could lose money. - Active Markets Risk.
-Although the Underlying ETF's shares are listed for trading on an exchange, there can be no assurance that an active trading market for the shares will develop or be maintained.
-Shares trade on an exchange at market prices that may be below, at or above the Underlying ETF's NAV.
-Securities, including the shares, are subject to market fluctuations and liquidity constraints that may be caused by such factors as economic, political, or regulatory developments, changes in interest rates, and/or perceived trends in securities prices. shares of the Underlying ETF could decline in value or underperform other investments. - Small-Cap Company Risk.
-The value of securities issued by small-sized companies may be subject to more abrupt market movements and may involve greater risks than investments in larger companies.
-Small-sized companies also may be subject to interest rate risk, generally associated with fixed income securities, because these companies often borrow money to finance their operations; therefore, they may be adversely affected by rising interest rates. - Derivatives Risk.
+As a result, your investment in the Fund may decline in value and you could lose money. - Active Management Risk.
+The portfolio investments are actively-managed, rather than tracking an index or rigidly following certain rules, which may negatively affect investment performance.
+Consequently, there is the risk that the methods and analyses, including models, tools and data, employed in this process may be flawed or incorrect and may not produce desired results. - Medium-Cap Company Risk.
+Securities issued by medium-sized companies may be subject to more abrupt market movements and may involve greater risks than investments in larger companies.
+These less developed, lesser-known companies may experience greater risks than those normally associated with larger companies.
+This is due to, among other things, the greater business risks of smaller size and limited product lines, markets, distribution channels, and financial and managerial resources. - Value Stocks Risk.
+Value stocks tend to be inexpensive relative to their earnings or assets compared to other types of stocks, such as growth stocks.
+Value stocks can continue to be inexpensive for long periods of time, may not ever realize their potential value, and may even go down in price. - Derivatives Risk.
 Derivatives or other similar instruments (referred to collectively as "derivatives"), such as futures, forwards, options, swaps, structured securities and other similar instruments, are financial contracts whose value depends on, or is derived from, the value of an underlying asset, reference rate or index.
 Derivatives may involve costs and risks that are different from, or possibly greater than, the costs and risks associated with investing directly in securities and other traditional investments.
 Derivatives prices can be volatile, may correlate imperfectly with price of the applicable underlying asset, reference rate or index and may move in unexpected ways, especially in unusual market conditions, such as markets with high volatility or large market declines.
 Some derivatives are particularly sensitive to changes in interest rates.
 Other risks include liquidity risk, which refers to the potential inability to terminate or sell derivative positions and for derivatives to create margin delivery or settlement payment obligations for the Fund.
 Further, losses could result if the counterparty to a transaction does not perform as promised.
 Derivatives that involve a small initial investment relative to the investment risk assumed can magnify or otherwise increase investment losses.
 This is referred to as financial "leverage" due to the potential for greater investment loss.
 Derivatives are also subject to operational and legal risks. - Real Estate and Real Estate Investment Trust (REIT) Risk.
 Investing in real estate securities (including REITs) is subject to the risks associated with the direct ownership and development of real estate.
 These risks include, among others, declines in real estate values, fluctuations in rental income (due in part to vacancies and rates), increases in operating costs and property taxes, increases in financing costs or inability to procure financing, potential environmental liabilities and changes in zoning laws and other regulations.
 Changes in interest rates also may affect the value of an investment in real estate securities.
 REITs whose underlying properties are concentrated in a particular industry or geographic region are subject to risks affecting such industries and regions.
 The securities of REITs involve greater risks than those associated with larger, more established companies and may be subject to more abrupt or erratic price movements because of interest rate changes, economic conditions and other factors.
 Securities of such issuers may lack sufficient market liquidity to enable the Fund to effect sales at an advantageous time or without a substantial drop in price.